 Summertime in Australia coincides with the festive season, and one of the advantages with schools, universities and families on holiday, is that the city of Melbourne where I live not too far from the centre, suddenly attains a serenity of silence.

 This is only punctuated in my part of it by the bang and clatter of the garbage men on the street taking away piles of post Xmas detritus, or the shrill screeching of a train’s whistle as they continually arrive in and leave South Yarra station nearby carrying holidaymakers.

 This year I was determined to attack a great deal of reading material gathered throughout the year past, as reading always keeps me grounded to the present.

-Three books written by Shelter Island based award-winning author and poet Lily Brett; Only in New York, Things Could be Worse and Too Many Men offered me the promise of a special perspective on a life well lived by a very unique and extraordinary woman.
+Three books written by New York based award-winning author and poet Lily Brett; Only in New York, Things Could be Worse and Too Many Men offered me the promise of a special perspective on a life well lived by a very unique and extraordinary woman.

 Accomplished, stylish, witty and often funny, these three books have been among the best of those read during my lifetime.

 Lily Brett was one of many young refugees arriving with her parents in Australia 1948 – 1952 escaping the results of the horrors of World War II in Europe.
 She had been born in a displacement camp and her family of three were all that remained of a once large and successful Polish family.

 At the core of her being as you learn more about Lily Brett you discover she abhors the ‘politics of hate’, especially bigotry.
 She grew up in post-war Australia in Melbourne a capital city, which from its early beginnings was created on ideas of hope and has long since led this nation’s arts and cultural development.